 British amateur topographical art and landscape in NW Italy 1835-1915

-Using the rich archive of British amateur landscape art for northwest Italy in the long nineteenth century, this project contextualises amateur works through an evaluation of the artists’ intellectual and cultural influences.
+Using the rich archive of British amateur landscape art for northwest Italy in the long nineteenth century, this project contextualised amateur works through an evaluation of the artists’ intellectual and cultural influences.

-This will transform understanding of topography as a genre.
-New knowledge of forgotten geographies will be gained and help to manage existing landscapes.
+The aim was to transform understanding of topography as a genre.
+New knowledge of forgotten geographies gained will help to manage existing landscapes.

-The first year of the project has involved fieldwork in the Aosta valley and on the Italian Riviera and has the production of an extensive database of artists including Dean Alford, Clarence Bicknell, William Brockedon, Henrietta Fortescue, Alfred Sells and George Tinling, with many hundreds of drawings located.
-An exhibition of images of the Portofino landscape is being planned in Portofino for early summer 2018 with co-curation by the Parco di Portofino.
-Other outputs will include a co-authored book and journal articles (including Landscape History).
+The project involved fieldwork in the Aosta valley and on the Italian Riviera leading to the production of an extensive database of artists including Dean Alford, Clarence Bicknell, William Brockedon, Henrietta Fortescue, Alfred Sells and George Tinling, with many hundreds of drawings located.
+An exhibition of images of the Portofino landscape took place in Portofino in 2018 with co-curation by the Parco di Portofino.

 (2016) (with Pietro Piana and Charles Watkins), ‘Saved from the sordid axe’: representation and understanding of pine trees by English visitors to Italy in the eighteenth and nineteenth century.
 Landscape History 37 (2016), pp. 35-56.

 (2012) (with Pietro Piana, Diego Moreno and Charles Watkins), ‘Topographical art and landscape history: Elizabeth Fanshawe (1779-1856) in early nineteenth-century Liguria’, Landscape History 33 (2012), 65-81.